 A good example is celebrity contractor Bryan Baeumler.
-He's had several shows on HGTV and one, called Island of Bryan, showed how a project can go spectacularly off the rails.
+He's had several shows on HGTV and his most recent, called Island of Bryan, shows how a project can go spectacularly off the rails.
 In his case, he knew what he was getting into and chose to dive in anyway, but still...